Ellie Mannette: Merits

 Mannette was credited with several innovations which have proven to be essential for the evolution of steel pan.
 He was the first to use a 55-gallon oil barrel instead of biscuit tins or soap boxes.
 Furthermore, Mannette was the person to sink the top of the drum into a concave shape, thus having more space to place notes as well as achieving a better isolation between the different pitches.
 Mannette has developed many instruments of the steel pan family.
 His use of the whole tone scale on two resonance bodies has become a widely common standard.

-Mannette developed his own unique skills and style over many years.
-Within the University Tuning Project at West Virginia University in Morgantown, West Virginia, US, he passed on his knowledge of pan building and tuning to many students, thereby ensuring that his experience is passed on to future generations of pan makers.
-His creations can be admired in many museums and galleries including the Smithsonian Institution, the Metropolitan Museum of Art, and the Contemporary Art Gallery in New York.
+Mannette developed his own skills and style over many years.
+Within the University Tuning Project at West Virginia University in Morgantown, West Virginia, US, he passed on his knowledge of pan building and tuning to many students.
+His works can be seen in many museums and galleries including the Smithsonian Institution, the Metropolitan Museum of Art, and the Contemporary Art Gallery in New York.